-The first Anglican ordinariate will be canonically established this weekend.
-John Broadhurst, Andrew Burnham and Keith Newton, having resigned their positions as bishops in the Church of England and having been received into the Catholic Church on New Year’s Day, will be ordained to the Catholic priesthood at Westminster Cathedral on Saturday, Jan.
+LONDON — The first Anglican ordinariate has been canonically established in England.
+John Broadhurst, Andrew Burnham and Keith Newton, having resigned their positions as bishops in the Church of England and having been received into the Catholic Church on New Year’s Day, were ordained to the Catholic priesthood at Westminster Cathedral on Saturday, Jan.
 15.

 In a statement, Archbishop Vincent Nichols of Westminster said, “This is a unique moment, and the Catholic community in England and Wales is privileged to be playing its part in this historic development in the life of the universal Church.”

 At the beginning of Lent, at least 35 groups and 50 Anglican clergy will enroll as candidates for the ordinariate and will be received into the Catholic Church at Easter.
 The clergy will then be ordained around the time of Pentecost.

 The ordinariate will be overseen by an “ordinary” who will have, according to a statement issued by the Bishops’ Conference of England and Wales, “similar authority and responsibilities in canon law to a diocesan bishop.”
 He will be assisted by a governing council of at least six priests, whose consent he will need to admit a candidate to holy orders and erect or suppress an ordinariate parish.

 The first ordinary will be appointed from the three “founding” members of the ordinariate.
 At the time of writing, no date had yet been set for this announcement.
 However, Father Marcus Stock, general secretary of the Bishops’ Conference of England and Wales, said that it could happen at any moment.